-We believe that the Holy Bible, consisting of the Old and New Testament Scriptures, was written by men divinely inspired and is a perfect treasure of heavenly instruction and truth without any mixture of error for its matter; that it reveals the principles by which God will judge us and therefore it, and shall remain to the end of the world, the true center of Christian union and the supreme standard by which all human conduct, creeds and opinions should be tried.
-We believe that the Authorized King James Version of the Bible is God’s preserved Word for the English speaking people, and will be the only version used by any ministry of Harvest Baptist Church.
+We believe that the Holy Bible, consisting of the Old and New Testament Scriptures, was written by men divinely inspired and is a perfect treasure of heavenly instruction and truth without any mixture of error for its matter; that it reveals the principles by which God will judge us and therefore is, and shall remain to the end of the world, the true center of Christian union and the supreme standard by which all human conduct, creeds, and opinions should be tried.
+We believe that the King James Version of the Bible is God's preserved Word for the English-speaking people, and will be the only version used in any ministry of Harvest Baptist Church.

 2. OF THE TRUE GOD

 We believe that there is one, and only one, living and true God, an infinite, intelligent Spirit whose name is JEHOVAH, the Maker and Supreme Ruler of Heaven and earth; that He is inexpressibly glorious in holiness and worthy of all possible honor, confidence, and love; that in the unity of the Godhead there are three persons—the Father, the Son and the Holy Ghost—equal in every divine perfection and executing distinct but harmonious offices in the great work of redemption.

 John 4:24; Psalm 83:18; Exodus 15:11; Mark 12:30;